andykessler/LudumDare40/README.md

 - Press 'Space' bar to start the game.

-- Control your characters movement by holding down or clicking right mouse button .
+- Control your characters movement by holding down or clicking **right mouse button**.

-- Throw the ball by clicking right mouse button on opponent.
+- Throw the ball by clicking **left mouse button** on opponent.

 - To start over, restart the game :(

-- Full screen recommended.

 # Issues / Suggestions